 Reduced company productivity due to other employees being distracted

-Lost suppliers or customers
+Lost business opportunities, suppliers and customers

 Your death as owner and key person may create additional problems:

 Disagreement among heirs and surviving business owners or key people

 Lack of cash to buy the interest of the deceased owner, requiring a sale of the business to an unknown "outside third party"

 Surviving owners may be forced to work with someone who not help make the business thrive or the business may have to be sold to pay for expenses.

 There is no easy method for determining the value of a key person.
 As a business owner, you might use one of three customary methods to estimate the worth of an employee in your company.

 Multiple of Compensation - The first method involves annual compensation multiplied by a selected factor determined in part by the difficulty the business will have in replacing the employee.
 (This method does not work well if the employee is an owner who is being paid only a small salary that does not accurately reflect his or her value to the business.)

 Contribution to Profits - In the second method, the company's total excess profit is multiplied by the percentage of the company's profit attributable to the key person, which is then multiplied by the number of years needed to find and train a competent replacement.